-The search for standpoints from which critiques of contemporary social and economic arrangements can be made has thus led me to take an interest in ethics and morality in everyday life.
+This led me to take an interest in ethics and morality in everyday life.
 A major focus has been on the relationship between 'moral economy' and political economy.
 The former is concerned with the moral or ethical influences on, and legitimations of, contemporary economic practices and forms of organisation, and how economic pressures influence ethical sentiments and norms.
-The objects of this assessment can range from families, capitalist and other organizations, up through the welfare state to the international division of labour i.e. a big subject!
 An ESRC research fellowship in 2004-5 (Res-000-27-044) gave me the opportunity to research these matters in much more depth.
-Arising from this, I published Why Things Matter to People: Social Science, Values and Ethical Life (2011, Cambridge University Press), which explores social science's difficulties in acknowledging and understanding people's evaluative or normative orientation to their social worlds - or in simple terms, why anything matters to them.
-It attributes these problems to the common modernist belief that values are purely subjective, or merely conventional, and beyond the scope of reason.
-This gives much social research an alienated and alienating character, that cannot grasp why people care about anything.
-It includes chapters on the weakening of 'critique' in social science, what social science can learn from ethical theories, on dignity in everyday life, on the capabilities approach to conceptions of human flourishing, and the limits on normative thinking in social science.
+Arising from this, I published Why Things Matter to People: Social Science, Values and Ethical Life (2011, Cambridge University Press), which explores social science's difficulties in acknowledging and understanding people's evaluative or normative orientation to their social worlds - or why anything matters to them.
+It includes chapters on the weakening of critique in social science, what social science can learn from ethical theories, on dignity in everyday life, on the capabilities approach to conceptions of human flourishing, and the limits on normative thinking in social science.
 It tries to bring together social scientific and ethical thinking through accessible, everyday examples.

-My latest book is Why We Can't Afford the Rich (Policy Press, 2014; U of Chicago, April 2015).
+My most recent book is Why We Can't Afford the Rich (Policy Press, 2014; U of Chicago, April 2015).
 This is aimed at a non-academic audience, but should, I hope, be of interest to students and researchers too.
-It is motivated by the dramatic expansion of the economic and political power of the rich and super-rich over the last four decades.
-It argues that this has come about through increased opportunities for wealth extraction by the rich, which allows them to dominate politics too.
-It also argues that the concentration of wealth at the top produces wasteful consumption and distorts economies, reducing their ability to meet basic needs, and that the financial interests of the rich in continued growth and in the extraction of fossil fuels threatens the planet.
-This latter issue is also something I’m interested in working on.
+It is motivated by the dramatic expansion of the economic and political power of the rich and super-rich over the last four decades, through increased opportunities for wealth extraction.
+The concentration of wealth at the top produces wasteful consumption and distorts economies, reducing their ability to meet basic needs, while the financial interests of the rich in continued growth and in the extraction of fossil fuels threatens the planet.

 View on-line papers by author